TobiasVanDyk/PSRAM-Applications/README.md

 <img src="images/Teensy41-psram1.jpg" width="817" />
 <br>

 ### Method 1.
-External PSRAM module connected via Teensy SPI
+External PSRAM module connected via Teensy SPI pins 6, 11, 12, and 13
 An external PSRAM 8-pin DIP module was connected to a Teensy 4.1 (with another PSRAM module soldered to its bottom), which in turn, was connected to a Teensy Audio 3 board rev B as shown in picture 4 below:

-**Table 1** Connections between the external PSRAM module and a Teensy 4.1:
+**Table 1.** Connections between the external PSRAM module and a Teensy 4.1:

 | PSRAM  | Teensy 4.1 |
 |:-------|:-----------|